Announcing the RSV Toolkit for Both Clinicians and Caregivers!

 Signs & Symptoms of RSV Bronchiolitis

-- Nasal congestion, runny nose, mild cough, low grade fever are typical initial symptoms of both mild and more severe forms of the disease
+- Nasal congestion, runny nose, mild cough, and low-grade fever are typical initial symptoms of both mild and more severe forms of the disease

 - Barking cough suggests significant swelling in and around the vocal cords